leogaube/uibk_parsys_19/proseminar/03/readme.md

 Results:
 * see `out_verification2D.dat` and `out_verification3D.dat`
+* The results match the 1D example from the previous homework, but slightly deviate from the result of the verification function.
-* The results match well as long as the heat is not **hitting a wall**.
+* As long as the heat is not **hitting a wall**, the heat is distributed symmetrically around the source.
-    * The assumption that the wall has the same temperature as the first/last cell of the room leads to a reflection of the heat towards the center and therefore a deviation.
+    * The assumption that the wall has the same temperature as the first/last cell of the room leads to a reflection of the heat towards the center and therefore a deviation from this symmetry.
-    * If this is not desired/valid, **other boundary conditions** would have to be chosen.
+    * If this is not desired/valid, **other boundary conditions** have to be chosen.
-    * Periodic boundary conditions help, but lead to multiple heat sources due to periodicity.
+    * Periodic boundary conditions on the other hand introduce multiple heat sources.

 ### Verification in multiple dimensions
 Given the program is valid, a point source should produce a spherically symmetric heat distribution.